 Economies with the strongest protections of minority investors also grant extensive rights to shareholders and increase their role in major corporate decisions.
 They provide governance safeguards protecting shareholders from undue board control and entrenchment.
 In addition, they require corporate transparency on ownership stakes, compensation, audit and financial prospects.
 The following section measures if such rights in corporate governance are available in publicly listed companies and whether a subset of relevant rights and safeguards are available in limited companies.

 Rights of shareholders are better protected in economies where the powers between shareholders and management are effectively allocated.
 Major corporate decisions should require shareholder’s approval to prevent dissipation and/or mismanagement of assets.
 Other rights, such as preemption rights, must be guaranteed for shareholders in order to foster an environment of financial reliability and ownership stability.

-A clear ownership structure and separation of functions in companies reduces the risk of agency problems.
-In fact, board of directors are influenced by such ownership structures and such effect could shape companies’ performances, affecting directly and indirectly minority shareholders rights, Ethiopia, Latvia and Pakistan prohibit the CEO from also being chair of the board of directors.
-Belarus, Dominica and Serbia require board of directors to include independent and non-executive members.
-In Algeria, Guyana and Lebanon, directors on the board can be removed without cause by shareholders before the end of their term.
-Board of directors in listed companies in Bangladesh, Turkey and Venezuela, RB must include separate audit committees composed solely of board members.
-In Kazakhstan, Mongolia and Zimbabwe, a potential acquirer must make a tender offer to all shareholders upon acquiring 50% of the company.
+A clear ownership structure and separation of functions in companies reduce the risk of agency problems.
+Ethiopia, Latvia and Pakistan prohibit the CEO from also being chair of the board of directors.
+Belarus, Dominica and Serbia require boards of directors to include independent and non-executive members.
+In Algeria, Guyana and Lebanon directors on the board can be removed without cause by shareholders before the end of their term.
+Boards of directors in listed companies in Bangladesh, Turkey and República Bolivariana de Venezuela must include separate audit committees composed solely of board members.
+In Kazakhstan, Mongolia and Zimbabwe a potential buyer must make a tender offer to all shareholders upon acquiring 50% of the company.

-Studies show that minority shareholders rights are better protected in economies promoting transparency and disclosure of corporate information.
+Studies show that minority shareholders' rights are better protected in economies promoting transparency through the disclosure of corporate information.
 Information asymmetry can result in fraud, financial crisis, adverse selection and moral hazard.
 Investors are entitled to receive accurate, effective and sufficient information which would lead to financial stability, reduction of fraud and manipulation and better company governance in general.